Looking for the best mechanical pencil for your kids to use at school?

 1 Stabilo Easyergo 1.4mm Mechanical Pencil

 Stabilo’s line of writing instruments is designed to encourage proper finger placement with indentations for fingers and thumb on the grip.
 The barrel is wide to make the pencil easier to control, and it comes in a simple, colorful design that should appeal to kids.
 The 1.4 mm lead is twice as thick as the standard to help avoid breakage.

 For younger children, Stabilo also makes a 3.5 mm model that is perfect for when your kids are just learning how to draw and write their first letters.
 This is one of our top choices for left-handed writers in The 10 Best Pencils for Kindergarteners.

 2 Lamy ABC Mechanical Pencil

 Like the Stabilo, this simple pencil also has a formed grip for finger placement.
-The barrel is plain maple wood and plastic and also has a wider body for control.
+The barrel is plain maple wood and plastic and also has a broader body for control.
 It also uses a 1.4 mm lead to prevent breaking and help with smooth writing.
-One nice little touch is the sticker for the child’s name so the pencil doesn’t get lost.
+The sticker for the child’s name is one nice little touch, so the pencil doesn’t get lost.

 3 Staedtler 771 Mechanical Pencil